-- In the NetBackup Administration Console, expand Master Server > NetBackup Management > Policies. - 2 Double-click an existing policy or do the following: - Windows: select Actions > New > New Policy - UNIX: click Add New Policy to create a new policy. - 3 Select the Schedules tab. - 4 Double-click an existing schedule or click New to create a new schedule. - In the Schedule Attributes tab of the Schedule dialog, select Multiple Copies and then click Configure. - In the Configure Multiple Copies dialog box, specify the number of copies to be created simultaneously. - The maximum is four.
+- In the NetBackup Administration Console, in the left pane, expand NetBackup Management > Policies. - 2 In the middle pane, double-click an existing policy. - 3 Select the Schedules tab. - 4 Double-click an existing schedule or click New to create a new schedule. - In the Schedule Attributes tab of the Schedule dialog, select Multiple Copies and then click Configure. - In the Configure Multiple Copies dialog box, specify the number of copies to be created simultaneously. - The maximum is four.
 Copy 1 is the primary copy.
-If copy 1 fails, the first successful copy is the primary copy. - 7 Specify the priority of the duplication job for each copy, from 0 to 99999.
+If copy 1 fails, the first successful copy is the primary copy. - Specify the priority of the duplication job for each copy, from 0 to 99999.
 A larger number is higher priority.
 All copies are duplicated at the same priority. - 8 Specify the storage unit where each copy is stored. - If a Media Manager storage unit has more than one drive, it can be used for both the source and the destination.
-Network Data Management Protocol (NDMP) storage units are not supported when creating multiple copies during a NetBackup policy job. - 9 Specify the volume pool to which each copy is assigned. - 10 Select the retention level for each copy. - If you select No Change, the expiration date is the same for the duplicate copies and original copies.

-If you select a different retention period, the expiration date of the copy is the backup date plus the retention period.
-For example, if a backup was created on November 14, 200x, and its retention period is one week, the new copy's expiration date is November 21, 200x.
+Network Data Management Protocol (NDMP) storage units are not supported when creating multiple copies during a NetBackup policy job. - Specify the volume pool to which each copy is assigned. - 10 Select the retention level for each copy. - If you select No Change, the expiration date is the same for the duplicate copies and original copies. - If you select a different retention period, the expiration date of the copy is the backup date plus the retention period.
+For example, if a backup was created on November 14, 200x, and its retention period is one week, the new copy's expiration date is November 21, 200x. - 11 Select whether to Continue the other copies if a copy operation fails or to Fail All Copies.

-- 11 Select whether to Continue the other copies if a copy operation fails or to Fail All Copies. - 12 Specify who should own the media onto which NetBackup writes the images:
+12 Specify who should own the media onto which NetBackup writes the images: